MEMORANDUM

 Our problem is altogether different, the Government says, because there is no question here of surreptitious invasion, but only an open demand that defense counsel report what went on.
 This is a distinction, to be sure, and it obviously makes some difference.
 It does not make enough difference, however, to extract the testimony the Government demands for the grand jury.

-And so we focus more closely upon the more limited issue the Government puts: Where the prosecution, presumably *686 with reason, suspects that a witness is being tampered with, may the defense lawyer preparing for trial be compelled to report under oath the existence, time, place, and content of an interview with the witness?
+And so we focus more closely upon the more limited issue the Government puts: Where the prosecution, pre *686 sumably with reason, suspects that a witness is being tampered with, may the defense lawyer preparing for trial be compelled to report under oath the existence, time, place, and content of an interview with the witness?
 Without holding that there could never be an affirmative answer to this question, our conclusion is that it should be answered in the negative on the facts now before us.

-Even in civil litigation, disclosure of this kind will be compelled only in a "rare situation" that may justify "an exception to the policy underlying the privacy of [the attorney's] professional activities."
+Even in civil litigation, disclosure of this kind will be compelled only in a “rare situation” that may justify “an exception to the policy underlying the privacy of [the attorney’s] professional activities.”
 Hickman v.
-Taylor, supra, 329 U.S. at 513, 67 S. Ct. at 395.
-Out of abundant caution, we leave open the possibility that still more rare circumstances could justify a demand of the kind here in question.
-But we are not persuaded, balancing the claim of need for the testimony against the potential hurt of it, that there is any sufficient justification in this case.
+Taylor, supra,

 In arriving at this judgment, leaving the grand jury its secrets for the moment, the court is admittedly going on factual premises that are in some measure speculative.
 On what is before us, we could assume either that (1) Tony Vone has reported efforts to subvert him or (2) the Government has listened in on conversations with him.
 The second assumption is presumed to be false.
-Proceeding on the first, we perceive no overriding necessity for compelling the attorney's testimony at this time.
+Proceeding on the first, we perceive no overriding necessity for compelling the attorney’s testimony at this time.
 In the worst light — and only for the sake of argument — we note that the attorney would have his privilege against self-incrimination.
-If we accord him presumptions no less favorable than those given the Government, his compelled account of the interview could serve only as potential impairment of his effectiveness at the trial.
+If we accord him presumptions no less favorable than those given the Government, his compelled account of the interview could serve only as potential impairment, of his effectiveness at the trial.
 In either event, there appears to be no showing of the kind of vital, urgent, and immediate need for unique knowledge that might warrant the extraordinary compulsion the Government seeks.

-The speculations in the preceding paragraph are prompted mainly by the prosecutor's proposal (see footnote 1, supra) to supply more facts by filing "in camera a further affidavit" if the court should deem the application insufficient as it stands.
+The speculations in the preceding paragraph are prompted mainly by the prosecutor’s proposal (see footnote 1, supra) to supply more facts by filing “in camera a further affidavit” if the court should deem the application insufficient as it stands.
 It is possible, of course, that further information could lead to a changed conclusion.
 For reasons sketched above, however, this is doubtful.
-What is even more doubtful is the propriety of our continuing this adversary hearing on the basis of ex parte affidavits.
+What is even more doubtful is the propriety of our continuing this adversary hearing on the basis of esc parte affidavits.
 If the United States Attorney deems this doubt unfounded and proposes to pursue the idea of an in camera presentation, we will entertain, with due service, memoranda from both sides on the subject.
 Beyond that, the suggestion that we proceed further in secret is rejected.

 On the record as made, the application to compel the attorney to testify is denied.